joshuainovero/lib-Vartype/README.md

 ```

 These variables can be reassigned to a new data type after being initialized.
 Bear in mind that the memory address of
-the previous data type are freed and allocated a new memory for the existing data type.
+the previous data type are freed and will allocate a new memory for the existing data type.
 ```cpp
 var1 = "I changed to string";
 var2 = 20;